About Fire Door Safety Week

 Everyone plays their part in ensuring a fire door performs as it should, from the manufacturer through to the building users, and this is why the annual Fire Door Safety Week campaign exists.

-- To encourage building owners and users to check the operation and condition of their fire doors and to report those that aren’t satisfactory.
+To encourage building owners and users to check the operation and condition of their fire doors and have the confidence to report any issues they find that might impact the performance of a fire door in event of a fire.

-- To engage and educate people, helping the whole building industry and every property owner to understand the correct specification, supply, installation, operation, inspection and maintenance.
+To engage and educate people to understand the correct specification, supply, installation, operation, inspection and maintenance required for a fire door.